naaresa/SQL-Assignment-querry/README.md

 ## Contributions

-Feel free to fork, simulate your own dataset, and extend the queries!
+Feel free to simulate your own dataset, and extend the queries!